-With Sync Pro, you can choose between 3 different modes to control how much data is moved to each of your devices.
+With Sync Pro, when linking devices with one identity, you can choose between 3 different modes to control how much data is moved to each of your devices.
 Disconnected moves no data at all; Selective Sync moves only file and folder names and allows you to choose individual files to sync; Synced moves all the files.

 Disconnected folders allow you to see the folders available from your linked devices without taking up any space on the local device.
 You can connect them later, and start syncing whenever any peer in the swarm is online.